-The results of the principal activities of the Union during the financial year was to further the interests of TCF workers through improvements in wages and conditions, health and safety, legal rights and company compliance with Australian labour standards.
+The results of the principal activities of the Union during the financial year was to further the interests of Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, Communications Division, Postal and Telecommunications Branch (Victoria) workers through improvements in wages and conditions, health and safety, legal rights and company compliance with Australian labour standards.

-The operating loss of the Union for the financial year was \$51,091 (2012: \$60,157).
+The operating loss of the Union for the financial year was \$12,568 (2013: \$247,660 profit).
 No provision for tax was necessary as the Union is exempt from income tax.